How can I encrypt an unencrypted Amazon RDS DB instance for MySQL or MariaDB with minimal downtime?

 mysql> SHOW SLAVE STATUS \G Seconds Behind master: 0

 14. After Seconds_Behind_Master is stable at value 0, stop the traffic and close the connections on SOURCE-EU.
-Downtime will begin.
+Downtime then begins.

-Note: You must stop all application servers and clients that connect to SOURCE-EU to ensure that no new changes are made to SOURCE-EU.
+Note: Stop all application servers and clients that connect to SOURCE-EU to make sure that no new changes are made to SOURCE-EU.
 Optionally, you can temporarily lock the security group that SOURCE-EU uses.
 This prevents inbound traffic from any application or client, except from NEW-RR-EN and the host that the user is performing these actions from.

-15. As the database master user, connect to NEW-RR-EN and stop replication:
+15. As the database master user, connect to NEW-RR-EN, and then stop replication:

 MySQL > call mysql.rds_stop_replication;